Introduction to Clustering Methods

 - Each cluster should have one object.

 - Each data object belongs to a single cluster.

 The most commonly used Partition techniques are the K-mean Algorithm.
 They divide into ‘K’ clusters represented by centroids.
-Each cluster centre is calculated as a mean of that cluster and the R function visualizes the result.
+Then, each cluster centre is calculated as a mean of that cluster, and the R function visualizes the result.

 This algorithm has the following steps:

 - Selecting K objects randomly from the data set and forms the initial centres (centroids)

 - Next, assigning Euclidean distance between the objects and mean centre.